eristoddle/KryptoBot/README.md

 ## Added

 - Uses SQL Alchemy models now
-- DB connection and api keys configurable on app launch through json file or programmatically by application for multiple users
+- DB connection and api keys configurable on app launch through json file or programmatically for multi tenant apps
 - Added one way of monkey patching missing ccxt functionality(for Cryptopia candles specifically)
 - Working optional Celery into the app so it can be as distributed as you want it to be

 ## Working On

 - Harvester jobs that launch strategies
+- Integration of enigma catalyst (Celery made this project so easy, this part is cake)
 - Bot integration (i.e. telegram) for interactive strategy launch decisions
 - Arbitrage strategies
 - Price triangulation for optimal trades